PDAL/PDAL/doc/stages/filters.hexbin.rst

   is considered "in" the data set.
 [Default: 15]

 precision
-  Coordinate precision to use in writing out the well-known text of the boundary polygon.
+  Minimum number of significant digits to use in writing out the well-known text of the boundary polygon.
 [Default: 8]